puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

 > Note the following about your new class:
 >
 > * The class `apache` has been modified to include the `mpm_module` attribute; this attribute determines which multi-process module is configured and loaded for the Apache (HTTPD) process.
 In this case, the value is set to `prefork`.
 > * `include apache::mod::php` indicates that your new class relies on those classes to function correctly.
-However, Puppet understands that your node needs to be classified with these classes and will take care of that work automatically when you classify your node with the `pe_quickstart_app` class; in other words, you don't need to worry about classifying your nodes with Apache and Apache PHP.
+However, Puppet understands that your node needs to be classified with these classes and will take care of that work automatically when you classify your node with the `puppet_quickstart_app` class; in other words, you don't need to worry about classifying your nodes with Apache and Apache PHP.
 > * The `priority` attribute of `10` ensures that your app has a higher priority on port 80 than the default Apache vhost app.
-> * The file `/var/pe_quickstart_app/index.php` contains whatever is specified by the `content` attribute.
+> * The file `/var/puppet_quickstart_app/index.php` contains whatever is specified by the `content` attribute.
 This is the content you will see when you launch your app.
 Puppet uses the `ensure` attribute to create that file the first time the class is applied.
 This the content you will see when you launch your app.

 ### Using Your Custom Module in the Main Manifest

 1. From the command line on the Puppet master, navigate to the main manifest (`cd /etc/puppetlabs/code/environments/production/manifests`).
 2. With your text editor, open `site.pp` and add the following Puppet code to your default node.
 Remove the apache class you added previously.

-        class { 'pe_quickstart_app':
+        class { 'puppet_quickstart_app':
         }

-   >**Note**: Since the `pe_quickstart_app` includes the `apache` class, you need to remove the first `apache` class you added the master node, as Puppet will only allow you to declare a class once.
+   >**Note**: Since the `puppet_quickstart_app` includes the `apache` class, you need to remove the first `apache` class you added the master node, as Puppet will only allow you to declare a class once.

 3. From the CLI on your agent node, run `puppet agent -t`.